bluemelony12/STM32_AI_HandPosture_Demo/README.md

 ![menu2_1](https://github.com/user-attachments/assets/03970c95-20ce-4114-a7b9-48a403e534e4)

-Change the Dimming from 0 to 100 depending on the hand height of the sensor (up to about 30 cm).
+Change Dimming from 0 to 100 depending on hand height of sensor (up to about 30 cm).

 ![menu2_2](https://github.com/user-attachments/assets/df5a20b5-e5fc-418a-bdd6-54c16025c537)